dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/unittesting.rst

 Unit testing data pipelines is, broadly speaking, quite difficult.
 As a result, it is typically never done.

-One of the mechanisms included in dagster to enable testing has already been discussed: contexts.
+One of the mechanisms included in dagster to enable testing has already been discussed: the :doc:`Execution Context <execution_context>`.
+Recall that the context allows us to configure the pipeline-level execution environment while keeping all of the code in our pipelines unchanged.

-The other mechanism is the ability to execute arbitrary subsets of a DAG.
+The other important testing mechanism is the ability to execute arbitrary subsets of a DAG.
 (This capability is useful for other use cases but we will focus on unit testing for now).

-Let us start where we left off.
+Let's start where we left off.

 We have the following pipeline: